ZZPot/DuckHunter/README.md

 ##Info
 Current only implemented only "clay shooting" mode (it's easier).
 Ducks will be killed later.
-I use FCEU NES emulator, because it supports mouse clicks as gun shots.
+I use FCEUX NES emulator, because it supports mouse clicks as gun shots.